"In that bun and juice, the entire cosmos is present. The communion of saints — living and dead — gather round to hold and heal us."

 I’m thankful in spite of it all.
 In spite of the hair-growing flesh-flap relocated to my forehead from my thigh and the excised bone beneath it replaced with titanium mesh.
 In spite of the excruciating pain — only moments ago — of having a 15-inch drain winched from beneath my knee to thigh incision, I’m thankful.
-You know the list: doctors and nurses; friends and family who visit; my beloved Pearl and our children; for life and beauty; and for food and clean sheets.
+You know the list: the doctors and nurses; my friends and family who visit; my beloved Pearl and our children; the food and clean sheets; and the beauty of life, itself.
 I’m genuinely grateful.

-I’m also feeling sorry for myself today and little jealous.
-Here it is, Thanksgiving, and I’m shuffling the halls of Toronto General Hospital, trailing my intravenous pole, the rear-end of my boxers on display.
+Today, I’m also feeling sorry for myself and a little jealous.
+Here it is, Thanksgiving, and I’m shuffling the halls of Toronto General Hospital, trailing my intravenous pole and displaying the rear-end of my boxers.
 I’m in pain.
 Body and soul.
 I’m jealous of everyone who’s tucking into a turkey dinner and enjoying the warm glow of familial companionship.

-I’m jealous of Pearl, my mom and my dear friend, Keith, who have crossed University Avenue to the Swiss Chalet for a dinner of chicken and stuffing; cranberry sauce and potatoes — fried mashed or baked.
+I’m jealous of Pearl, my mom and my dear friend, Keith, who have crossed University Avenue to the Swiss Chalet for a dinner of chicken, stuffing, cranberry sauce and potatoes — fried mashed or baked.
 How self-pitying is that?

 There’s a hard, white bun hermetically sealed in a cellophane baggy.
 There’s a half-cup of juice in a plastic container with a tinfoil lid.
 I lift the container closer to my right eye — the good one — to see what kind of juice it contains.
 Grape.
 Heretofore, juices had arrived predictably: orange on the morning tray; apple on the lunch and evening trays.
 That reliable pattern is shattered by grape, and it seems like a minor miracle.